Stronger Than Silence

 What Is “Stronger Than Silence?”

-The “Stronger Than Silence” program reduces suicide risk by providing long-term mental healthcare for Montana’s most at-risk population groups who face the greatest barriers to mental support through long-term group counseling, and intervention trainings.
+The “Stronger Than Silence” program reduces suicide risk by providing long-term mental healthcare for Montana’s most at-risk population groups who face the greatest barriers to mental support through long-term group support, and workshops and trainings.

 It takes time to experience the positive benefits that therapy or other forms of mental healthcare deliver.
 But for many Montanans in the communities most affected by mental healthcare shortages or economic barriers, long-term therapy isn’t an option.
 “Stronger Than Silence” fills this essential but unmet need for ongoing mental healthcare for those who need it most.

-Every “Stronger Than Silence” program is customized for the unique demographics, historical context, and social and cultural factors of the population group it serves; and counseling groups are developed and facilitated by licensed providers who have the experience needed to provide thoughtful and transformative support.
+Every “Stronger Than Silence” program is customized for the unique demographics, historical context, and social and cultural factors of the population group it serves; and support groups are developed and facilitated by qualified experts who have the experience needed to provide thoughtful and transformative support.

 Our goal for “Stronger Than Silence” is to help cultivate supported and supportive communities.